nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Key definitions
+## Key Definitions
-You are a 'beginner' user if ...
+You are a **beginner** user if ...

-1. you are new to JABPro (used JABPro less than 5 times) and
+1. you are new to JABPro (used JABPro less than 5 times) *and*
-2. you wish to fully rely on the JABPro interface
+2. you wish to fully rely on the JABPro interface.

-You are an 'advanced' user if ...
+You are an **advanced** user if ...
-1. you have used JABPro multiple times now and
+1. you have used JABPro multiple times now *and*
-2. you use JABPro's search and summary statistics extensively for comparison or
+2. you use JABPro's search and summary statistics extensively for comparison *or*
-3. you would like to challenge yourself to go beyond the JABPro user interface and manually edit files
+3. you would like to challenge yourself to go beyond the JABPro user interface and manually edit files.

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## Quick Start

 1. Ensure you have Java `11` or above installed in your Computer.